 Triggering Article 50 was the starting pistol for the real Brexit negotiations, now the real work begins.

 Northern Ireland’s tourism industry has been breaking records across a range of performance indicators in recent years.
 2016 witnessed a hotel room boom and this trend looks set to continue in 2017.
 Last year the local hotelier industry breached the 2 million mark for room sales for the first time.

 Sterling is down 12% since the referendum and some effects of its decline are becoming apparent.

 Pipeline pressures.
 Sterling’s weakness has fuelled import cost inflation.
 Manufacturers’ raw material costs rose by 19% y/y in February and firms have been passing some of these costs on to customers.
 Back in June factory gate prices were falling on an annual basis.
 Subsequently, output price growth has accelerated in every single month.
 Last month they were up 3.7% y/y the largest increase since December 2011.
 Price rises were evident across all product categories from food to fuel.
 Consumers have been warned.
 Further price rises are coming.
 Continue reading

 We’re still well off letter-writing territory, but inflation saw a significant jump from 1.8% year-on-year in January to 2.3% last month.
 This is the highest rate of inflation since September 2013 and marks the arrival of the consumer price rises that the Ulster Bank NI PMI has been flagging for some months.
 The main driver is the acceleration in the price of consumer goods – everything from new cars to newspapers – where inflation was virtually non-existent just four months ago.
 Continue reading

 Records are being set by the UK labour market, but the differences between regions remain strong.
 Continue reading

-The latest PMI highlights many noteworthy trends on the local, national and global economy from January 2017.
+The latest PMI highlights many noteworthy trends on the local, national and global economies from February 2017.
 This slide pack explores them in more detail.
 Continue reading